spoonapps/docs/doc/examples/containerizing_java/containerizing_java.md

 > spoon push java-webserver simple-java-webserver:master
 ```

-**Note**: If you tagged your image in the previous section, use the command: `spoon push java-webserver simple-java-webserver:1.0`.
+Note that if you tagged your image in the previous section, use the command: `spoon push java-webserver simple-java-webserver:1.0`.